UbiquityRobotics/learn/misc/diagnostics.md

     To return the robot to normal startup you will then need to use   `sudo systemctl enable magni-base.service` and reboot again.

-    To find the version number of the most important ubiquity software type:
+    To find the version number of the most important ubiquity software, type:

     `dpkg-query --showformat='${Package}\t${Version}\n' --show ros-kinetic-magni-robot ros-kinetic-ubiquity-motor ros-kinetic-fiducials ros-kinetic-raspicam-node ros-kinetic-pi-sonar`